chetnashah/haskellwork/haskellFromFirstPrinciples.md

 ```

 ### Foldable

+Main Intent: process values in a structure, combine/summarize them in some way, and drop the structure e..g (List folding).

 Any one of `foldMap` or `foldr` needs to be defined in order to be instance
 of `Foldable` typeclass.